 A powerful organic search presence should be a priority to every business with a website, particularly at the local level.
-There are many ways to strengthen your search position and drive traffic to your site, and at Integrity, our SEO and content strategy experts test them all.
+There are many ways to strengthen your search position and drive traffic to your site, and at Integrity, our SEO and digital marketing experts test them all.
 So when Google made their "Google Post" feature available to every business that uses the Google My Business platform 2017, our team had to see what this feature could do.

 If you're not familiar with GMB Posts, you're not alone.
 We researched our local competitors' Google Business listings and found that none of them were utilizing the feature.
 Essentially, Google Posts are short snippets of content that are featured on your business listing in Google Search and Maps.
 They allow businesses to feature products, services, events and new posts to anyone that views their business listing.
 Here's what they look like: